-After recognition guide line, there is necessary to measure angle of that line.
-This information is needed for specifying next move.
-Only two points are enough to measure angle of that line.
 Specifically, both points are given by their coordinates (location on horizontal line and location on vertical line).
 So, one point in 2D space is given by x (horizontal) and y (vertical).

 As there are needed only two points, computation includes four values.
 These two points create right triangle.
 Thus, by using trigonometric functions it is possible to count angle between two points.
 In this case, it is used tangent equation.
-Since the angle must be count, inverse function is used (arcus tangent).
+Since the angle must be calculated, inverse function is used (arcus tangent).